-Assistant Professor of Clinical Discipline: Normally faculty at this rank will have demonstrated potential for contributing to the teaching and patient care programs of the College.
+Assistant Professor of Clinical Discipline: Normally faculty at this rank will have demonstrated potential for contributing to the educational and patient care programs of the College.

-Associate Professor of Clinical Discipline: Faculty at this rank should have fulfilled potential for achievement in teaching and patient care programs by demonstrated excellence in teaching and by development of a high quality and substantial clinical practice.
-Alternatively, this rank may be used to recognize only teaching excellence when performed at a very high level and with resulting scholarly contributions in terms of publications, teaching innovations, curricular development ,or development of graduate medical education programs.
+Associate Professor of Clinical Discipline: Faculty at this rank should have demonstrated excellence in teaching and patient care programs including development of a high quality and substantial clinical practice.
+Alternatively, this rank may be used to recognize only excellence in educational activities.
+In this case not only teaching excellence but also educational leadership and scholarship must be demonstrated by publications about topics such as teaching innovations, curricular development, or development of graduate medical education programs.
 Faculty should have received local recognition as a clinician and/or teacher.

-Professor of Clinical Discipline: Faculty at this rank should have demonstrated a high level of professional accomplishment in teaching and patient care programs and should be recognized at the regional level for achievement in at least one of the two areas.
+Professor of Clinical Discipline: Faculty at this rank should have demonstrated a high level of professional accomplishment in teaching and patient care programs and should be recognized at the regional level for achievement in at least one of these two areas.
 It is expected that faculty will have developed a high quality and substantial clinical practice.
 In some instances this title will be appropriate to recognize major contributions in a singular area, such as teaching, administration, or service, especially when these contributions and achievements are broadly recognized either within or outside the University.